SISCHM/KGChat/README.md

         - Ensure that the maximum tokens for responses are set appropriately
         - Start a new conversation.

+### Installing the dependencies

+#### Error: Cannot Import Name 'triu' from 'scipy.linalg'
+This issue is related to the version of SciPy.
+To solve it:

+1. Uninstall the current version of SciPy :
+    ```sh
+    $ pip uninstall scipy
+    ```
+2. Install a compatible version of SciPy.
+For Python versions 3.8 to 3.11, you can use SciPy 1.10.1, for Python 3.12 you can use SciPy 1.11.2 :
+    ```sh
+    $ pip install scipy==1.11.2
+    ```

+#### Error :Long Path Names on Windows

+Enable support for long paths in Windows

+1. Press ´Win + R´, type ´regedit´, and press Enter.
+2. Navigate to ´HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem´.
+3. Find the ´LongPathsEnabled´ value.
+If it does not exist, create it as a new ´DWORD (32-bit)´ value.
+4. Set its value to 1.

+5.
 ## Frequently Asked Questions (FAQ)

 ### Q: How can I change the configurations for the LLM models?